saralajew/cbc_networks/README.md

 additional activation functions, callbacks, constraints and loss functions such as the euclidean normalization and margin loss function.

+### Keras installation

+The package requires a working installation of the latest Keras version with a **backend of your choice**.
+Please, make sure that you **installed Keras properly** before you proceed with the installation of this package.
+See [here](https://github.com/keras-team/keras) for the installation instructions of Keras.

+### CBC package installation

-The implementation in the Keras package are so far only tested using Tensorflow as the backend for Keras.
-Additionally, we recommend using python3.5 or higher, as no other version has been tested yet.
+We recommend using Python 3, as no other version has been tested yet.
+Additionally, the ImageNet experiment requires tensorflow-gpu as backend (see `extras_require` in `setup.py`).

-Before you can run our experiments, you need to clone this repository by calling
+Clone this repository by calling

 ```
 git clone https://github.com/cbc-authors/cbc_networks.git
 cd cbc_networks
 ```

-You can install the Keras package with pip3 after cloning.
-In the root directory (where setup.cfg and setup.py are) call
+Install the package with pip after cloning.
+In the root directory (where `setup.cfg` and `setup.py` are) call

 ```
-pip3 install -e .
+pip install -e .
 ```

 ## Paper experiments